 On behalf of the Grand Lodge of Free & Accepted Masons of Washington, thank you for your interest in Masonry.
-Becoming a Mason is a serious and, potentially, life changing decision.
+Becoming a Mason is a serious and potentially life-changing decision.
 It is not one you should take lightly and will require substantial commitment on your part.
 However, the rewards of being a Mason can be significant.
-This is not measured in material wealth, for the Lodge doesn’t offer business opportunities or other material gain, but a system of continual improvement, community involvement, self-discovery and comradery with like-minded men.
+This is not measured in material wealth, for the Lodge doesn’t offer business opportunities or other material gain, but a system of continual improvement, community involvement, self-discovery and camaraderie with like-minded men.

 This discussion can be in person or over the telephone.
-Since you are reading this material, there’s a good chance you have already completed step one as it should have been given to as part of step one.
+Since you are reading this material, there’s a good chance you have already completed step one.
 However, if you happened to obtain this material in another manner—friend, download, etc.—and have continued interest after reviewing its contents, please contact your local Lodge to set a time for a telephone call or meeting.
 Lodges can be found at http://freemason-wa.org/lodges/ where you can search for the contact information of the local Lodge in your city or town.